 his father, whom he unashamedly calls a "peddler," using a horse and

-cart to travel around the neighborhood.
+cart to travel around the neighborhood."On Mondays,

 Wednesdays, and Fridays I’d work that side of Court Street," he said,